wenhuizhang/Akraino/Doc/regionalNodeInstall.md

 This guide helps you build and install Regional Node of Akraino Stack.

-There are 4 components involved in this Installation of regional node.
+There are 9 components involved in this installation of regional node.

 1) Redfish OS

-2) Camunda
+2) Camunda Workflow and Decision Engine

 3) PostgressDB

-4) LDAP
+4) LDAP configuration

+It also downloads portal files:

+5) Tempest

+6) Yaml builds

+7) ONAP

+8) Sample VNFs

+9) Airship in a bottle tar file

 This installation will walk you through the steps of installation of a `Bare metal server` through `Build server`.